intelfx/upenwrt/root/static/README.txt

         Overrides $TARGET and defaults to "snapshot", which stands for the latest published nightly.

 ENVIRONMENT

+    DEBUG
+        Enables (slightly more) verbose logging.

+    DRY_RUN
+        Skips the actual call; only generates a curl(1) command line.

     TARGET_NAME
         OpenWRT target name (e. g. "ramips/mt7621").